CDCgov/SC2CLIA/Cecret/bin/report/report_README_stub.md

 <br>

-The other output is summary_signature.pdf located in the report directory.
-This file is for the CLIA technical supervisor to record official approval of the analysis output.
+The other output is clia_summary_digsig.pdf located in the report directory.
+This file is for the CLIA technical supervisor to record official approval of the analysis output with an electronic signature.

 ### Summary Table Details